-The Delta of Amacuro, eastern Venezuela, is one of the most inhospitable places in the world.
-For the past 8.500 years ago Warao indians have turned its 20.000 km² of water canals and swamps into their home.
-Despite the strong acculturation they have suffered because of colonialism Warao people have managed to keep their culture and way of life deeply rooted into this environment.
+The Delta of Amacuro, located in eastern Venezuela, is considered one of the most inhospitable places in the world.
+For the past 8,500 years, the Warao Indians have made their home in its 20,000 square kilometers of water canals and swamps.
+Despite the significant acculturation they have endured due to colonialism, the Warao people have successfully preserved their culture and way of life, deeply intertwined with this environment.

-Before the late 20th century, the term berdache was widely used by anthropologists as a generic term to indicate “two-spirit” or transgender individuals.
-In Native American societies, berdaches played an important role both religiously and economically.
-They were given specific roles in their religion and were not expected to support their family like a male would, but rather they were required to do some of the women's work and portray the behaviors and clothing of a woman.
+Before the late 20th century, the term 'berdache' was commonly used by anthropologists as a general term to describe 'two-spirit' or transgender individuals.
+In Native American societies, berdaches held vital roles, both in religious and economic aspects.
+They were assigned specific duties within their religion and were not expected to provide for their families in the same way as males.
+Instead, they undertook some of the women's work and adopted the behaviors and attire of women.